things to do in cusco

 8. Sapantiana aqueduct

-Specifically, if you want to take a perfect photo of your Cusco journey, Sapantiana Aqueduct is your place.
+Specifically, if you want to take a perfect photo of your Cusco journey, the Sapantiana Aqueduct is your place.
 This aqueduct was built in 1565 (Peruvian colonial period).
 Also, it was promoted by the Jesuit order with the council of Cusco to provide water to the city downtown, where the wealthy Spanish class lived.
 4 levels of arches formed this colonial wall.
 Which contain carved stones brought from the Sapantiana quarry.
 Until 1950, the water still flowed by the canal above.
 However, today, you can still see a slight flow of water running down over its stone steps.
 This quaint site is located at the end of Choquechaca Street, 2 blocks from the main square.

 9. Traditional San Pedro Market